A Voice for Mary

 Healing the sick has always been a mission and a vocation for Dr. Monica Montenero.

-Born and raised in Rome as a daughter and granddaughter of physicians, Monica served much of her career as an anatomical pathologist traversing the globe to recover body tissue from deceased donors to save the lives of cancer patients, burn victims, and others in critical need.
+Born and raised in Rome as a daughter and granddaughter of physicians, Monica served much of her career as an anatomical pathologist traversing the globe to recover body tissue from deceased donors to save the lives of those in critical need.

 Similarly, commitment to the Catholic faith has been a longstanding tradition in her family, so much so that she initially aspired to become a nun as she completed her secondary education in a religious boarding school.

-But it wasn’t until she was forced to endure a harrowing home invasion many years later that Monica fully embraced her personal relationship with the Lord through the intercession of Our Lady of the Miraculous Medal.
-Today, in continuation of her life’s work, she dedicates herself to the spiritual healing of others through the Blessed Mother’s uplifting message to St. Catherine Labouré.
+But it wasn’t until she endured a harrowing home invasion many years later that Monica fully embraced her personal relationship with Our Lady of the Miraculous Medal.
+Today, she dedicates herself to the spiritual healing of others through the Blessed Mother’s uplifting message to St. Catherine Labouré.

 Dr. Monica enthusiastically traces the genesis of her spiritual epiphany to a terrifying night in Rome in 2010.
 Although she was living in the United States at the time, she had traveled to her native city on a medical assignment.